-The policy starts on the 1st September 2017 and expires at 4.00 pm on the 31st of August 2018.
+The policy starts on the 1st September 2019 and expires at 4.00 pm on the 1st September 2020.
 The insurance covers all members who are working on their own homes or for immediate family, for which no monetary fee is charged or received.

 You are allowed to do 6 jobs a year under this policy, and by law you must have the insurance for 5 continual years.

-Please fill out the attached application and forward to 52 Victoria Street Carlton South 3053, along with a cheque for $90.00 made payable to CEPU Plumbing Division, or fill out Credit/Debit Card Details.
+Please fill out both the attached application forms and forward to 52 Victoria Street Carlton South 3053, along with a cheque for $90.00 made payable to CEPU Plumbing Division, or fill out Credit/Debit Card Details on the attached form and email to firstname.lastname@example.org.
 Please allow 7 business days for processing.

 It is your responsibility to keep your Plumbing Registration with the VBA current and up to date.
 For all inquiries please contact 1300 815 127.
 Compliance forms are attainable from the Victorian Building Authority at 733 Bourke Street Melbourne, 3000.